thisissteven2/zkp-demo/setup.md

 - Check if the ZKP build artifacts (`build` folder and required files) exist and are valid.
 - If missing or incomplete, it will run the necessary commands to compile the circuit, run the trusted setup, generate keys, and prepare everything for proof generation.
 - Set up and start all backend services.
-- Open the frontend `index.html` file in your default browser.

-## Step 3: Service Setup and Running

-The script will:
     - Enter each service folder (`proof-service`, `verification-service`, `identity-provider`, etc.).
     - Create and activate a Python virtual environment (if not exists).
     - Install Python dependencies from `requirements.txt`.
     - Run the services with `uvicorn` on their respective ports.
+- Open the frontend `index.html` file in your default browser.

 ## Step 4: Access the Frontend